Under data protection law, you have a right to see CCTV pictures if you are the subject.

 To make a request to view CCTV you must:

 On completion of the online form you will receive an email notifying you that the form has been received.
-If suitable identification documents and a clear description of the incident have been supplied, we will respond to your request within 30 calendar days to let you know if relevant footage has be found.
+If suitable identification documents and a clear description of the incident have been supplied, we will respond to your request within 30 calendar days to let you know if relevant footage has been found.

 You can only get a copy of the recording if the data protection officer is satisfied that it will not become part of a live criminal investigation, civil proceedings, or complaint and that the proper procedures will be followed.
 Please be aware that there may be a charge for a permanent copy.